 Imitrex injection was found to be effective for treating cluster headaches in two clinical studies.

-In these studies, researchers assessed how many people had relief from their cluster headache after taking Imitrex injection or a placebo (a treatment containing no active drug).
+In these studies, researchers assessed how many people had relief from their cluster headache after taking Imitrex injection or a placebo (a treatment containing no active drug ingredient).
 Relief meant that a headache that was considered moderate to severe became a mild headache, or the pain went away completely.

 Imitrex for other conditions

 In addition to the uses listed above, Imitrex may be used off-label for other purposes.
-Off-label drug use is when a drug that’s approved for one purpose is used for a different one that’s not approved.
-And you may wonder if Imitrex is used for certain other conditions.
+With off-label use, doctors prescribe a drug for a purpose other than what the Food and Drug Administration (FDA) has approved it for.
+And you may wonder whether Imitrex is used for certain other conditions.
 Below is information on another possible use for Imitrex.

 Imitrex for tension headaches (not an approved use)